2025 Copa América Femenina final: Post-match

 Marta was named the Most Valuable Player of the competition.

-The title made Brazil a nine-time champion of the competition, winning all editions (1991, 1995, 1998, 2003, 2010, 2014, 2018, and 2022), except in 2006 (the team lost to Argentina in the final).
-It is also its fifth consecutive team title and the first under the command of manager Arthur Elias.
+The win makes Brazil a nine-time champion of the competition, winning all editions (1991, 1995, 1998, 2003, 2010, 2014, 2018, and 2022), except in 2006, where they lost to Argentina in the final.
+It is also its fifth consecutive team title and the first under the leadership of manager Arthur Elias.

-Marta was named the Most Valuable Player of the 2025 tournament.
+Marta was named the Most Valuable Player for the 2025 tournament.
 With her two goals in the match, she became the first player to score at least two goals in a Copa América Femenina final since 1998.
-It was also announced that it would be her last match in the competition.
+It was also announced that it would be her last match in this competition.

-As winners, they secured a prize of U$1,5 million (approximately R$8,4 million) and will compete in the 2026 Women's Finalissima against England, winners of UEFA Women's Euro 2025, re-enacting the final of the inaugural 2023 edition that was played in England.
+As winners, Brazil was awarded a prize of U$1.5 million (approximately R$8,4 million) and secured a spot in the 2026 Women's Finalissima against England, winners of UEFA Women's Euro 2025, a rematch of the inaugural 2023 edition that was played in England.
 Furthermore, both finalist teams qualified for the 2028 Summer Olympics.